ddalton/xor/README.md

+Hung on -
+ mvn test -Dtest=JPAQueryOperationTest.java#listPatents

+0. Parallel dispatcher implementation
+   a) use aliases to create a wide fan-out aggregatetree
+   b) use inheritance to create a wide fan-out aggregate tree
+1. Explore replacing IN (<subquery>) with EXISTS (<correlated_subquery>) also remove any unnecessary tables from the join in the subquery, unless it participates in the critical path or has a predicate clause
-1. Dpulicate child entries - new test
+2. Duplicate child entries - new test
-2. Doubly nested child query tet
+3. Doubly nested child query tet
-3. TO_ONE child query test
+4. TO_ONE child query test
-4. root object downcast
+5. root object downcast
-5. Parallel dispatcher implementation
 6. Subtype querying and json/state enhancement
 7. Paging test - tokens and parallel collections
+8. Collection of embedded objects

 Benchmarks
 ==========